 But since you cannot attend the course start your education by reading these two books on maintenance planning and scheduling (MPS) processes and practices.
 1) ‘Maintenance Planning and Scheduling Handbook’ by Doc Dalmer.
 It will provide high level guidance with planning and scheduling process design.
 2) Another useful book is ‘Maintenance Planning and Scheduling’ from Idcon Inc. This book covers the details of what occurs at the low levels of a planning and scheduling process.

-At the start you need to conceptualise and explain to people what maintenance planning and scheduling will do for your company.
+At the start you need to conceptualize and explain to people what maintenance planning and scheduling will do for your company.

 To me your current intended output does not go far enough.
 The output of a MPS process needs to bring clear, real business benefits.
 For me the maintenance planning process ‘outputs’ have the bigger purpose of providing ‘maximum plant uptime through complete and accurate work planning and efficient job coordination’.
 Design your MPS processes to do exactly that!